figi44/et/README.md

 ET (External Terminal) provides a convenient way to open your preferred external terminal with a keyboard shortcut, directly from VS Code (or Cursor).
 This extension opens your configured external terminal application in the current workspace directory.

+## Installation 📦

+1. Download .vsix file from this repo
+2. Open VS Code/Cursor
+3. Go to the Extensions view.
+4. Select Views and More Actions...
+5. Select Install from VSIX...

 ## Features 🚀

 This extension adds a command to open an external terminal application from your editor: